bkcheung/Rock-Paper-Scissors/README.md

 # rock-paper-scissors
-Javascript program to play rock paper scissors
+Rock paper scissors game where you can play against the computer.
+Uses HTML, CSS, and Javascript with animations.